 Another study just published tested doses of DL-alpha-lipoic acid ranging from 300 mg to 1200 mg in type II diabetic patients.
 Six months of supplementation showed dose-dependent decreases in fasting blood glucose and HbA1c.

 Cinnamon is one of the most popular traditional blood sugar supplements.
 Cinnamon came to be used in desserts because of its ability to inhibit blood sugar spikes after consuming sweets.

 Other natural ingredients that may help reduce blood sugar include Fennugreek seeds or extract and Korean ginseng.
 However, larger doses are required.
-Studies have used doses ranging from 1g to 100g of Fennugreek, and Korean ginseng at doses upwards of 2g per day.
+Studies have used doses ranging from one gram to 100 g of Fennugreek, and Korean ginseng at doses upwards of two grams per day.

 Alpha-lipoic acid.
 Monograph.
 Altern Med Rev. 2006 Sep;11(3):232-7.

 Baskaran K, Kizar Ahamath B, Radha Shanmugasundaram K, Shanmugasundaram ER.
 Antidiabetic effect of a leaf extract from Gymnema sylvestre in non-insulin-dependent diabetes mellitus patients.
 J Ethnopharmacol.
 1990 Oct; 30(3): 295-300.

 Fuangchan A, Sonthisombat P, Seubnukarn T, Chanouan R, Chotchaisuwat P, Sirigulsatien V, Ingkaninan K, Plianbangchang P, Haines ST. Hypoglycemic effect of bitter melon compared with metformin in newly diagnosed type 2 diabetes patients.
 J Ethnopharmacol.
 2011 Mar 24;134(2):422-8.